-Of course, there are more types of and frameworks for User Acceptance Testing.
+Of course, there are more types of User Acceptance Testing.
 I hope that, by providing you with our basic overview of 5 types of User Acceptance Testing, we shed some light into the darkness of UAT.

 Last but not least, I wanted to give you a heads-up on Usersnap, which is our very own visual user acceptance testing solution, used by companies like Facebook, Google, and Microsoft.